Integration with Angular

 }

-Next, create app.module.ts in src/app/ and declare KanbanComponent as shown:
+Next, create app.module.ts in src/app/ and add KanbanComponent as shown here:

 import { NgModule } from "@angular/core";